Thinking of visiting Western Brook Pond?

-2) Can you do the Western Brook Pond hike without a guide?
-Yes, but there’s red tape.
+2) You can hike up Western Brook Pond without a guide, but be prepared for red tape.

 Now going alone has it’s own set of fees involved, and I don’t know the specific numbers but keep in mind that you do need to experienced to do the hike, without a guide.

 I used to think this was money grab, but when I started hiking more remote spots around the world like Coyote Gulch, my position on that changed.
 In that spot, I wish I had a guide, because getting lost was easy.

 That experience reminded me of Western Brook Pond and how getting a guide would be worth it if I ever return, but I still wouldn’t charge so much for it though.